Al Davis: Legal battles

 In 1995, after being unable to secure a new stadium in the Los Angeles area and when a proposed move to Sacramento that involved Davis taking ownership of the Sacramento Kings fell apart, Davis moved the team back to Oakland then sued the NFL, claiming the league sabotaged the team's effort to build a stadium at Hollywood Park in Inglewood by not doing enough to help the team move from the antiquated Los Angeles Memorial Coliseum to a new stadium complete with luxury suites.
-The NFL won a verdict in 2001, but Los Angeles County Superior Court Judge Richard Hubbell ordered a new trial amid accusations that one juror was biased against the team and Davis and that another juror committed misconduct.
-A state appeals court later overturned that decision.
-The case was thrown out in 2007 when the California Supreme Court unanimously ruled that the verdict against the Raiders stood.
-This was the last of several lawsuits the Raiders had outstanding against the league and its stadium landlords.
+The NFL won a 9-3 verdict in 2001, but Los Angeles County Superior Court Judge Richard Hubbell ordered a new trial amid accusations that one juror was biased against the team and Davis, and that another juror committed misconduct.
+A state appeals court overturned that decision, and the California Supreme Court unanimously ruled the verdict against the Raiders stands.

 In the mid-1990s, Davis sued the NFL on behalf of the Raiders, claiming the Raiders had exclusive rights to the Los Angeles market, even though the Raiders were in Oakland.
 Davis and the Raiders lost the lawsuit.

-In 2007, NFL Films chose the feud between Davis and the NFL/Pete Rozelle as their number 1 greatest feud in NFL history on the NFL Network's Top Ten Feuds, citing almost a half-century of animosity between Davis and the league.
-Some believe that the root of Davis' animosity towards the NFL and his former co-owners in the AFL was the surreptitious way they pushed the AFL-NFL merger behind his back.
+In 2007, NFL Films chose the feud between Davis and the NFL/Pete Rozelle as their No. 1 greatest feud in NFL history on the NFL Network's Top Ten Feuds, citing almost a half-century of animosity between Davis and the league.
+Some believe that the root of Davis's animosity towards the NFL and his former co-owners in the AFL was the surreptitious way they pushed the AFL–NFL merger behind his back.